zyz19940824/portfolio-02/README.md

 - Four points and labels indicating specific events.
 Please see information in the next section for details on which events to plot.

+   *Tip:* `filter()` works differently with time values.
+You will need a start and end date and create a conditional which only returns the object for a single time.
+(With numbers, you can test with "equal to" to match a single numeric value.
+Time requires a range of date objects. )

 - The beginning/end of the Obama administration.
 (You could indicate this with vertical lines at the respective dates or create a rectangle with a contrasting background.)
 Be sure to include labels depending on which approach you take.